- Experience Thailand’s famous nightlife in Bangkok and Koh Samui

 - Visit the floating villages in Cianjur, and spend the night in a local Indonesian homestay

-- Hit the waves in Indonesia’s Red Island with a surf lesson
+- Hit the waves on Indonesia’s Red Island with a surf lesson

 - Take in the sunrise from Mt.
 Bromo with an early morning climb!

 Download more trip information and detailed itinerary

-Arrive at anytime and step straight into pace with Bangkok – your home for the night.
+Arrive at any time and step straight into pace with Bangkok – your home for the night.
 We recommend you arrive in the morning or afternoon, leaving you with plenty of time to shower, rest up, and head out if you fancy, ahead of an evening meeting with your group at approx. 6pm.
-Explore the famous Wat Pho temple, feast on the finest street food Bangkok has to offer, or work off jetlag on the massage table.
-The day is yours, and Bangkok has something for everyone.

 Day 2: Explore Bangkok

 Days 4-5: Island Paradise

 Paradise is just a ferry ride away!
-Kick back with two days on the party island of Koh Samui, settled just off Thailand’s east coast.
+Kick back with two days on the party island of Koh Samui, located just off Thailand’s east coast.
 Relax on the beach with your fellow travellers, and take advantage of the free time to recuperate ahead of some of Thailand’s best nightlife.
 On day five, take a day trip to snorkel on the reefs of of Koh Taen before exploring the island of Koh Madsum, famous for the pigs which roam the island freely!
 2 breakfasts and 1 lunch will be provided.